Bylaws of the East Bay Democratic Socialists of America

 The regular meetings of the Chapter shall be held no fewer than four times each year, all to be scheduled by the Steering Committee within forty-five days of taking office.
 The membership shall be noticed of this schedule.
 This schedule can be altered at any time by the Chapter or the Steering Committee.

 Section 3.
 Special Meetings

 A Special Meeting of the Chapter shall be called by the Steering Committee with notice given to all members at least seven days in advance.
 The call to the Special Meeting shall specify the matters to be discussed therein and no other matter may be brought to the floor.

 Section 4.
 Electoral Endorsements

-The Chapter may only make electoral endorsements at regular meetings.
+The Chapter may only make electoral endorsements at regular meetings, or at special meetings with at least fourteen days’ notice that electoral endorsements may be considered at that meeting.
 Unless authorized by vote of the general membership, members or committees of the Chapter are prohibited from campaigning as representatives of the Chapter for candidates or ballot measures that the Chapter has not officially endorsed.

 Section 5.
 Rules

 All rules covering the conduct of Chapter meetings that are not detailed in Robert's Rules of Order, Newly Revised shall be set by the Steering Committee or a committee it appoints for that purpose.